Chapter 8: React Implementation with Hooks

 React components need to:

-- Trigger re-renders when observable values change
+- Trigger re-renders when signal values change

 - Clean up subscriptions when components unmount